Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which areas in Barcelona have the highest property prices per square meter in 2026?

-As of early 2026, the three most expensive areas in Barcelona are Pedralbes in Les Corts, Les Tres Torres in Sarria-Sant Gervasi, and Sant Gervasi-La Bonanova, where wealthy families and international buyers compete for limited high-quality stock.
+As of early 2026, the three most expensive areas in Barcelona per square meter are Pedralbes in the Les Corts district, Les Tres Torres in Sarria-Sant Gervasi, and Sant Gervasi-La Bonanova, also in Sarria-Sant Gervasi.

-In these premium Barcelona neighborhoods, typical asking prices range from 7,500 to 10,000 euros per square meter, though exceptional properties with terraces, parking, and concierge services can push well above that ceiling.
+In these premium Barcelona neighborhoods, typical asking prices in early 2026 range from around 7,500 to 10,000 euros per square meter, with the very best buildings in Pedralbes occasionally exceeding that ceiling.

-- Pedralbes: large detached homes with gardens, proximity to elite international schools, and low turnover create scarcity
+- Pedralbes: large detached and semi-detached homes, private gardens, and proximity to elite international schools.

 Which areas in Barcelona have the most affordable property prices in 2026?